 Remove CouponDropDown adware from Internet Explorer:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
-Look for CouponDropDown and disable it.
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
+Look for "CouponDropDown" and disable it.

 Remove CouponDropDown adware from Google Chrome: